Senate passes Democrats' sweeping health care and climate bill - KTVZ

 The Democrat-controlled House, which is expected to take up the legislation on Friday, August 12, must approve the bill before Biden can sign it into law.

 Senate Democrats, with a narrow 50-seat majority, stayed unified to pass the legislation, using a special process to approve the measure without Republican votes.
-Final passage came after a marathon series of contentious amendment votes known as a “vote-a-rama” that stretched from late Saturday night until Sunday afternoon.
+Final passage came after a marathon series of contentious amendment votes known as a “vote-a-rama” that stretched nearly 16 hours from late Saturday night until Sunday afternoon.

+West Virginia Democratic Sen. Joe Manchin told CNN that the legislation he helped write is “a good balanced bill.”

+“I think we’ll all benefit from it; the country will,” Manchin told CNN.
+“We have energy security, that’s what we were looking for.
+And we have the ability to invest in the energy of the future.”

 How Senate Democrats passed the bill on a party-line vote